gautaz/mqttcli/README.rst

 common
 ----------

-You can set host, port, username and password on the Environment variables.
+You can set the MQTT broker URI, the username and the password through environment variables.

 ::

-    export MQTT_HOST="localhost"
-    export MQTT_PORT="1883"
+    export MQTT_BROKER="wss://mqtt.somewhere.io:9443"
     export MQTT_USERNAME="user"
     export MQTT_PASSWORD="blahblah"

-or using a config file.
-You can specify a config file by ``--conf`` option. or automatically load from ``~/.mqttcli.cfg``.
+or by using a config file.
+You can specify a config file with the ``--conf`` option. or automatically load from ``~/.mqttcli.cfg``.

 ::